Diversiam90815/Chess-Windows/README.md

 ### Optional CMake Modules

 The following developer tools are integrated into the CMake build.
-They are **enabled by default** if installed, but can be turned off via CMake options.
+They are **optional**, controlled by CMake options, and can be enabled/disabled explicitly.
+If enabled but the tool is missing, CMake will warn or fail depending on the module.

 - **Doxygen** (`ENABLE_DOXYGEN`):
   Generates HTML documentation from source code.